 You may have heard that Flock Safety has a feature called the Hot List that provides automatic alerts if a stolen or wanted vehicle passes by a camera.
 But how exactly does this feature keep you safer?

 First, let’s clear up some questions.

 Law enforcement agencies nationwide can access and enter records into the NCIC’s lists via their state public safety organization.
-Many Automatic License Plate Reading (ALPR) systems in use by law enforcement compare captured tags against a list of tags associated with known criminals.
-However, businesses and private communities that own and use ALPRs don’t have access to do this.
+Many License Plate Reading (LPR) systems in use by law enforcement compare license plates coming in against a list of license plates associated with known suspects.
+However, businesses and private communities that own and use LPRs don’t have access to the NCIC database.

 How does the Flock Safety Hot List feature work in action?

 The Flock Safety Hot List feature automatically provides leads to local law enforcement agencies or on-site security by sending them an alert in real time when a wanted suspect passes by a Flock Safety camera.
 Privately-owned cameras can be added to the LPR network, provided the private customer opts in and has an MOU agreement signed with their local law enforcement agency.
 This partnership is a critical piece of our mission to shape a safer future—not just by solving crime, but preventing it.

 Ready to protect your neighborhood with Flock?
 Let’s talk today!